How To Drain A Hot Tub - 5 Ways to Empty, Clean & Refill your Hot Tub

 You can use a dry or wet vacuum to help drain a hot tub.
 This method is faster than using the drain spigot but is not as quick as a submersible pump.

 Start by placing the vacuum hose into the tub/spa water with the other end connected to the vacuum.
 Switch on to prime the hose and let the water flow through the hose.
 Then turn it off and disconnect the hose from the vacuum.
 The siphoning process will then keep the water flowing to wherever you want to drain it.

 Place the open end of the hose on top of a sewer or existing drain to let the water drain into it.
 When the water level is low, reconnect the hose to the vacuum to remove any water left.
 Don't forget to remove those little puddles of water.

 These are the steps to completely drain a hot tub.

-First, power off the spa and locate the valve cap.
-You can find the valve cap for the drainage valve close to the base of the hot tub by the side.
+First, switch off the power to the spa and locate the drain valve cap.
+You can find the valve cap for the drainage valve close to the base of the hot tub on the side.

 Identify the type of drainage valve it is before connecting the garden hose.

 Then, run the other end of the drainage hose downhill or on level ground to the desired drain.